 Cheapest auto insurance in Wichita: State Farm

-State Farm, Farm Bureau and Progressive are the cheapest options for minimum liability coverage in Wichita, according to our analysis.
+State Farm, Farm Bureau and Progressive are the cheapest options for minimum liability coverage in Wichita.
 Each insurer offered rates at least $104 less per year than the average rate in the city.